|

 potential for both of their systems, and they start to make games for

-Atari make fine games for Coleco, but Coleco do not make their games fine
+Atari made some fabulous fine games for Coleco, but rumors has it that Coleco did not make their games

 for Atari.

-Some of those cartridges like the would not make
+Some of these cartridges like TigerVision games would not have physical

-So you should just call Coleco back in the early 80's and they sent you
+So you should just call Coleco or Starpath back in the early 80s, and they

 your address over the phone.

-When it arrived there was a slip of paper that said it was a $ 60 value.
+When it arrived there was attached a note which said it had a $ 60 value.

 But Coleco were only supplying one per household and not one per each